donutloop/machine_learning_doc/reinforcement_learning.md

     * A model predicts what the environment will do next
     * Transitions: P predicts the next state
     * Rewards: R predicts the next (immediate) reward

+## Markov decision processes

+A Markov process is a memoryless random process i.e a sequence of random states S1, S2, ... with the Markov property

+* Markov decision processes formally describe an enviroment for Reinforcement Learning
+* Where the environment is fully observable
+* The current state completely characteries the process
+* Almost all RL problems can be formalised as MDPs, e.g
+    * Optimal control primarily deals with continuous MDPs
+    * Partially observable problems can be converted into MDPs
+    * Bandits are MDPs with on state

+## Markov Property

+"The future is independent of the past given the present"

+* The state captures all relevant information from the history
+* Once the state is known, the history may be thrown away
+* The state is a sufficient statistic of the future

+## Value function

+The value function v(s) gives the long-term value of state s